bordoni/fakerpress/readme.txt

 = Generate Random HTML =
 When creating dummy posts what you really want is that the HTML is really random so that you might see bugs that an XML import wouldn't.

+= Generate Images in your HTML =
+When you are testing your website images are important, so FakerPress will allow you to output Images to your HTML tests.

 = Real Browser data on User Comments =
 For comments our plugin is prepared to generate a real Browser data instead of leaving the field empty.